KuiBaDB/KuiBaDB/README.md

-**KuiBaDB** is another [Postgres](http://www.postgresql.org) rewritten with Rust and multi-threading, and **KuiBaDB** focus on OLAP analysis.
+**KuiBaDB** is another [PostgreSQL](http://www.postgresql.org) rewritten with Rust and multi-threading, and **KuiBaDB** focus on OLAP analysis. **KuiBaDB** is also an open source implementation of [Hologres: A Cloud-Native Service for Hybrid Serving/Analytical Processing](https://www.aliyun.com/product/bigdata/hologram).

 **KuiBaDB** contains only the basic features necessary for implementing an OLAP Database, such as supporting transactions but not sub-transactions.
 It is hoped that as an experimental field, researchers can quickly implement their ideas based on the infrastructure provided by KuiBaDB.

-**KuiBaDB** uses vectorization engine and is also catalog-driven.
-At this point, the parameter and return value type of UDF are `DatumBlock`, not `Datum`.
-DatumBlock is something like `Vec<Datum>`.

-**KuiBaDB** uses columnar storage introduced in 'Hologres: A Cloud-Native Service for Hybrid Serving/Analytical Processing'.
+**KuiBaDB** uses vectorization engine and is also catalog-driven. **KuiBaDB** uses columnar storage introduced in [Hologres: A Cloud-Native Service for Hybrid Serving/Analytical Processing](https://www.aliyun.com/product/bigdata/hologram).
 But I removed the Delete Map and added xmin, xmax for each row, xmin/xmax is saved in row storage.

 # Roadmap